wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-linux-capture-image-resource-manager.md

 * Create a new NIC in either the same or a different virtual network
 * Create a deployment in the resource group in which you set up the virtual network, using the modified template JSON file

 If you want the network set up automatically when you create a VM from the image, use the [101-vm-from-user-image template](https://github.com/Azure/azure-quickstart-templates/tree/master/101-vm-from-user-image) from GitHub.
 This template creates a VM from your custom image and the necessary virtual network, public IP address, and NIC resources.
-For a walkthrough of using the template in the Azure Management Portal, see [How to create a virtual machine from a custom image using an ARM template](http://codeisahighway.com/how-to-create-a-virtual-machine-from-a-custom-image-using-an-arm-template/).
+For a walkthrough of using the template in the Azure portal, see [How to create a virtual machine from a custom image using an ARM template](http://codeisahighway.com/how-to-create-a-virtual-machine-from-a-custom-image-using-an-arm-template/).

 ## Use the azure vm create command